Skip to content

 string.insert⚓︎

-Returns a string where one string has been inserted into another at a given position.
+Returns a string where one string has been inserted into another, after a specified position.

 Parameters: